Riverscapes/arcGNAT/docs/GDAL-install.md

+---
-# GDAL Installation on Windows
+title: GDAL Installation on Windows
+---

 GDAL is a useful command line to process spatial data, and the installed Python libraries allow for the use of GDAL tools directly in Python code.